How To Avoid A Tax Audit In 12 Simple Steps

 The bottom line is this: If you are organized and keep strong records, you should easily be able to defend yourself to the IRS in an audit situation.
 But, hopefully, the 12 tips above will safeguard you from ever having to be in that scenario.
 We hope you found these tips helpful and will be able to use them to file your taxes successfully.

 Want to learn more before filing your taxes?
-Check out The Ultimate Small Business Tax Checklist for step-by-step guidance on how to prepare and file your small business taxes quickly and accurately.
+The ultimate small business tax checklist has step-by-step guidance on how to prepare and file your small business taxes quickly and accurately.

-If you received a Paycheck Protection Program (PPP) loan, you might be worried about getting audited by the IRS.
-Here’s what you need to know about PPP loans and tax audits.
+Also, if you claimed an Employee Retention Tax Credit, you might be worried about getting audited by the IRS.
+Here’s what you need to know about ERC tax audits.

 As always, contact your accountant or a tax professional for specific tax advice.
 Happy filing!